Roman Rotenberg: Business in Finland

 In summer 2013, Rotenberg's family and Gennady Timchenko bought the company Arena Events Oy, which owns the Hartwall Arena in Helsinki.
 The arena has a capacity of 13,000 guests.
 In the autumn of that year, they purchased 49% of Jokerit Helsinki ice hockey club, which was joining the KHL in the 2014/2015 season.
 In October 2014, Roman Rotenberg bought out the parts which his father and uncle owned in the deal.
 They were both on the USA's sanctions list.
 The Langvik Capital company, which is made up of the Långvik hotel and business hall in Kirkkonummi, not far away from Helsinki, acted as the intermediary.
 Roman Rotenberg also owns the Langvik Capital company.
 Arena Events Oy shares are divided out as follows: Langvik Capital – 49.5%, Roman Rotenberg 1%, White Anchor (Gennady Timchenko) – 49.5%.

+Sanctions

-On July 30, 2015, Roman Rotenberg and the Oy Langvik Capital company were included in the USA financial ministry's sanctions list along with eleven other individuals and entities.
+On July 30, 2015, Roman Rotenberg and the Oy Langvik Capital company were included in the United States financial ministry's sanctions list along with eleven other individuals and entities.
+In March 2022, Rotenberg was added to the United Kingdom's sanctions list in relation to Russia's actions in Ukraine.

 Family

-Father – Boris Romanovich Rotenberg (born in 1957), businessman, Russian Judo Federation vice-president, co-owner of SMP Bank.Brother – Boris Borisovich Rotenberg (born 1986), football, FC Lokomotiv Moscow defenderUncle – Arkady Romanovich Rotenberg (born 1951), billionaire, Russian Judo first vice-president, co-owner of SMP Bank.Cousin – Igor Arkadevich Rotenberg (born 1973), businessman, top-managerWife - Galina Keda, model.
+Father – Boris Romanovich Rotenberg (born in 1957), businessman, Russian Judo Federation vice-president, co-owner of SMP Bank.Brother – Boris Borisovich Rotenberg (born 1986), football, FC Lokomotiv Moscow defenderUncle – Arkady Romanovich Rotenberg (born 1951), billionaire, Russian Judo first vice-president, co-owner of SMP Bank.Cousin – Igor Arkadevich Rotenberg (born 1973), businessman, top-managerWife – Galina Keda, model.
 Two children: daughter Arina and son Roman.